AfricasTalkingLtd/africastalking-java/README.md

 See [example](example/) for more usage examples.

-**Important**:
+**Android Usage**:

-- Remember your API key has to be kept secret, so hard-coding it into an apk or a jar you publish is a security risk.
-For usage on Android, [read this](doc/ANDROID.md).
+> Remember your API key has to be kept secret; hard-coding it into an apk or a jar you publish is a security risk.
+So on Android, use the SDK built for Android.
+See [https://github.com/aksalj/africastalking-android](https://github.com/aksalj/africastalking-android)

 ## Download